The top 3 admissions roadblocks every school faces

 Drowning in administration

-A typical school enrolment requires a mountain of printing, scanning and attaching — for both the school and the parent.
+A typical school enrollment requires a mountain of printing, scanning and attaching — for both the school and the parent.
 Once that’s complete, documentation and family information is stored in a variety of different places: folders on your computer, folders in your filing cabinet, entries in your student information system, notes in spreadsheets and saved emails in your inbox.

-Even if you have a small school, it can be a huge challenge to collect every piece of information that you need to process an enrolment.
+Even if you have a small school, it can be a huge challenge to collect every piece of information that you need to process an enrollment.
 The costs of maintaining a heavily administrative system also come into play.
 There are costs that are easy to quantify, including paper and printing costs, but there are also “hidden” costs as well.
-The extra staff time that it takes to maintain a paper-based or manual enrolment system can quickly add up.
+The extra staff time that it takes to maintain a paper-based or manual enrollment system can quickly add up.

 How to fix it